justinlietz93/UniVerse-1-code/README.md

 ## Citation

 ```
-@misc{wang2025universe-1,
+@article{wang2025universe,
-    title={UniVerse-1:A Unified Audio-Video Generation Framework via Stitching of Expertise},
+  title={UniVerse-1: Unified Audio-Video Generation via Stitching of Experts},
-    author={Wang, Duomin and Zuo, wei and Li, Aojie and Chen, Ling-Hao and Liao, Xinyao and Zhou, Deyu and Yin, Zixin and Dai, Xili and Jiang, Daxin, Yu, Gang},
+  author={Wang, Duomin and Zuo, Wei and Li, Aojie and Chen, Ling-Hao and Liao, Xinyao and Zhou, Deyu and Yin, Zixin and Dai, Xili and Jiang, Daxin and Yu, Gang},
-    journal={arxiv},
+  journal={arXiv preprint arXiv:2509.06155},
   year={2025}
 }
 ```